-Create a custom meta data box in the post or page editor
+Create a custom metadata box in the post or page editor

-Alternatively, click the Enter New button to create a new metadata entry.
+6. Alternatively, click the Enter New button to create a new metadata entry.

 Create custom fields using a plugin

 - Search for Advanced Custom Fields, then install and activate the plugin.

-When you’ve completed the New Field Group form, click Publish to save your settings.
+10. When you’ve completed the New Field Group form, click Publish to save your settings.
 You can now head back to the post/page editor to view your new custom metadata box.

 Displaying metadata created with Advanced Custom Fields

-If you wish to display captured metadata in your posts, pages or elsewhere in your theme, you’ll find a number of ways available to do so.
+If you want to display captured metadata in your posts, pages, or elsewhere in your theme, there are several available ways to do so.
 The simplest method is to embed a shortcode into your content, referencing the Field Name of the metadata box you created.

-Use the following shortcode, replacing Field_Name with the actual field name.
+2. Use the following shortcode, replacing Field_Name with the actual field name.